kchilds1/progress-checkins/README.md

 1. Freecodecamp

    Subject:
-   * Resumed where I left off on https://www.freecodecamp.org/ step 78 of learn CSS Variables by building a city skyline.
+   * Resumed where I left off on https://www.freecodecamp.org/ step 78 of learn CSS Variables by building a city skyline
    * Bought a ticket to 200OK conference on May 12, 2023

 ## March 7, 2023